SL-MGx03/SL-MGx03/README.md

 # Hi there 👋, I'm SL_MGx

-Welcome — I'm SL_MGx, an aspiring AI Engineer and Computer Science student passionate about machine learning, computer vision, artificial intelligence and building practical systems that solve real-world problems.
+Welcome — I'm Maleesha, an aspiring AI Engineer and Computer Science student passionate about machine learning, computer vision, artificial intelligence and building practical systems that solve real-world problems.
 This profile is a curated snapshot of my projects, skills, and interests as I grow as an engineer.

 Website: https://slmgx.live